CNuge/go-fasta/README.md

 	of nucleotides
 - summary, get an output .csv file with the names of all the fasta sequences in a file the length and GC content of each.

-for the fasta package:
-- fasta.ParseFasta()
-- fasta.Read()
-- fasta.Write()
-- fasta.Query()
-- fasta.QueryToFile()
-- fasta.Merge()
-- fasta.Split()
-- fasta.Sort() - take multiple sequences in a fasta.File struct and sort them
-- fasta.Summary() - get a summary table with GC count and nucleotide count for all sequences in a file
-- fasta.WriteSummary()

-- special fasta.Seq and fasta.Fasta structures.
-- sequences are